SRIMATHI-RENGHARAJAN/DeepLearning_based_Accident_Classification/README.md

 - Linkedin: https://www.linkedin.com/in/srimathi-rengharajan/

----

 ## License

-MIT License - Use for educational and commercial purposes with proper attribution.
+Use for educational and commercial purposes with proper attribution.